IslandViewPTA/islandview-pta-site/content/news/2021-1-newsletter.md

 We hope you had an absolutely magical December!
 Thank you to all the Eagles that have been sending in pictures of their completed monthly artwork!
 You all are doing a fabulous job and we LOVE seeing them. :D If you haven't already sent in pictures, but would like to share, feel free to email them to [membership@islandviewpta.org](mailto:membership@islandviewpta.org) or send it to us via Facebook messenger.

+{{< fig src="february-pta-meeting.png" align="center" class="max-w-xs" >}}

 ## Next PTA Meeting: Feb 2

 **MARK YOUR CALENDARS!
 There will be no January PTA meeting**, but please plan to **join us on February 2nd at 6PM** to hear about all the fun plans we have for the rest of the school year!
 Zoom link forthcoming via email.

+{{< fig src="boxtop-share.jpg" align="center" class="max-w-xs" >}}

+## Support ISV with Box Tops!

+Box Tops is a super easy way to help earn money for our school!
+If you have any physical Box Tops, they're still collecting them.
+If you are willing and able to download the Box Tops app and scan your receipt, any Box Tops eligible items are automatically calculated.
+Every little bit counts, especially this year, so thank you for your help!

 ## YEARBOOK Photos Needed